percona/postgresql-docs/docs/solutions/postgis-deploy.md

     * `-D` flag instructs the command to generate the dump format
     * `-I` flag instructs to create the spatial index on the table upon the data load
-    * `-s` indicates the [spatial reference identifier](https://en.wikipedia.org/wiki/Spatial_reference_system) of the data.
+    * `-s` indicates the [spatial reference identifier :octicons-link-external-16:](https://en.wikipedia.org/wiki/Spatial_reference_system) of the data.
 The data we load is in the Projected coordinate system for North America and has the value 26918.
     * `nyc_streets.shp` is the source shapefile
     * `nyc_streets` is the table name to create in the database
     * `dbname=nyc` is the database name